engineersubhadip/Major-Projects/Ecommerce Website/Main Folder/readme.md

 After that we have cleared the DOM.
 Then we called the function `populateProducts`.
 This function will render the DOM with all the products.

 11. In the `index.js` file , whatever categories we have created for all the categories whenever we will now click on them we will be redirected to the `product list`.
 Also, if we click on any of the category we will now able to see `query params ` for that category.
 For every category we have created in JS, for each of them in the anchor section we have updated the `query params`.

+The reason why we did this is that, now that we have `query params` for each category we click.
+We can use that query Params to filter out the data we need in the Product List Page.